jrconlin/campaign_manager/README.rst

-CampainManager
+Campaign Manager
 =============

-Campaign Manager is a server that provides small HTML elements to be used by the firefox browser as part of marketing and outreach.
+Campaign Manager is a server that provides JSON fragments to be displayed by the Firefox browser as part of product marketing and outreach.

 Installing
 ----